 Design Considerations

 Center of gravity: The center of gravity plays a crucial role in determining the stability of a spinning top.
 For a top to spin smoothly and remain upright, its center of gravity must align with the axis of rotation.
-This alignment ensures that the gravitational force acting upon it balanced.
+This alignment ensures that the gravitational force acting upon it is balanced.
 A lower center of gravity can enhance stability.
 Engineers can design tops with features like weighted bases to help prolong spin times.

 Balanced rotation: Symmetry can help contribute to balanced rotation.
 A symmetrically shaped top distributes its mass evenly around its axis of rotation, reducing wobbling and vibration during spinning.